bbates4046/TidyProject/README.md

 This file does the following transformations to a data-set described in the code book.
 It takes two data-sets, creates tidy variable names, filters to only have mean and std observations, merges the two data-sets and then creates a tidy dataset the has the overall mean for every variable and subject in the data-set.

-##Load data source from source folder
+##Load data source from source folder (Save the data found in the link in the Project Data section to your working directory)

 setwd("C:/Users/bbates.FIDELITONE/Documents/DataScience/UCI HAR Dataset")